 Long gone are the days where law enforcement agencies could remain solely reactionary when critical incidents occur.
 Local news reporters can now cover breaking news live, from the scene, 24 hours a day.
 This real-time use of modern technology to communicate has required law enforcement agencies to adapt and use social media platforms as a tool to communicate on a daily basis.
 Now, thanks to social media, easy access to cameras, and video software, law enforcement agencies are creating their own news, going straight to the public they serve, and challenging the historic status quo.

-Other than technological advances in media and news, one of the main reasons the HCSO instituted a Public Relations Division was to ensure a unified voice in the delivery of information about critical incidents and investigations.
-During the last four decades, the HCSO has been involved in performed several notable investigations that have resulted in a tremendous amount of local, state, and national media attention.
+Other than technological advances in media and news, one of the main reasons the HCSO instituted a Public Relations Office was to ensure a unified voice in the delivery of information about critical incidents, investigations, and the daily operations of HCSO.
+During the last four decades, the HCSO has been involved in several notable investigations that have resulted in a tremendous amount of local, state, and national media attention.
 Each of these cases resulted in the need to have one person designated to speak in order to keep the message consistent and controlled.

-The importance of remaining transparent and being proactive remains at the forefront of the Public Relations Division’s mission.
-The HCSO Public Relations Division is led by Matt Lea, who serves as the Public Relations Manager, Rachel Frizzell, who serves as the public information officer and public relations role, and Brad Hartman, who serves as a graphics designer.
+The importance of remaining transparent and being proactive remains at the forefront of the Public Relations Office’s mission.
+The HCSO Public Relations Office is led by Matt Lea, who serves as the Public Relations Manager and Brad Hartman who serves as the public information officer.